-Alberta’s first agricultural college is home to an 800-hectare student-managed farm that shelters four cattle herds and a flock of sheep.
-It also houses the recently expanded Dairy Learning Centre, which provides a learning environment for crop technology and animal science programs, including livestock research and equine teams.
+Alberta’s first agricultural college is home to a 2,000-acre student-managed farm that shelters four cattle herds and a flock of sheep.
+It also houses the recently expanded Dairy Learning Centre, where students learn about crop technology and animal science programs, including livestock research and equine teams.
 The 14,500-sq.-foot Animal Health Clinic opened in 2018 and boasts separate wards for dogs and cats, along with a dental lab.

-Another state-of-the-art facility at Lakeland is the Energy Centre, which includes a steam lab, high-pressure boilers and turbines, allowing students to experience the working life of power engineers (and even get a taste of shift work).
+Another state-of-the-art facility at Lakeland is the Energy Centre, which includes a steam lab, high-pressure boilers and turbines.
+They allow students to experience the working life of power engineers (and even get a taste of shift work).

 In keeping with its agricultural roots, the school’s older Vermilion campus has an ambiance suited to the country.
-Lakeland’s Lloydminster campus has a more urban vibe, but it retains a sense of community since the entire campus is housed under one roof.
+Lakeland’s Lloydminster campus has a more urban vibe but retains a sense of community because the entire campus is housed under one roof.
 Both locations have residence options for single students and those with families.

-Lakeland offers more than 50 programs leading to certificates, diplomas and applied degrees, as well as degree completion options and apprenticeship training in areas such as agricultural sciences, environmental sciences, and fire and emergency services.
-Applied research at Lakeland focuses on energy entrepreneurship, agriculture, sustainable buildings and emergency medicine.
+Lakeland offers more than 50 programs that lead to certificates, diplomas and applied degrees, as well as degree-completion options and apprenticeship training in areas such as agricultural sciences, environmental sciences, and fire and emergency services.
+Applied research focuses on energy entrepreneurship, crop and livestock research, sustainable buildings and emergency medicine.